2023 Western & Southern Open Live Streaming Online

-The Cincinnati Masters, also known as Western & Southern Open, is an elite level tournament that is played right before the US Open.
+The Cincinnati Masters, also known as Western & Southern Open for sponsorship reasons, is an elite level tournament that is played right before the US Open.
 It’s one of the Masters tournament that is played under the US Open Series and you can get the latest Cincinnati Open Live Streaming and the Cincinnati Masters live streaming options below.

 It is an important part of the US Open series, owing to its Masters 1000 status on the ATP tour and Premier 5 event on the WTA circuit.

 The tournament has been played in Cincinnati, Ohio every year and attracted a lot of quality players from both the halves.
 However, in 2020, it was decided to shift the Western & Southern Open to New York and for it to be played in the lead-up to the US Open as a part of the same bio-secure bubble.
 It returned to Ohio in 2021.

 The tournament was started in 1899, which makes this oldest tennis tournament in the United States that is still played in its original city.

 For men, it is a part of ATP Masters 1000 series while for the ladies, it was a Premier 5 event which later became a WTA 1000 tournament on the WTA tour.